Category: Breakfast

 • Serve with coconut milk, vegetable stew, egg curry, or chicken curry.

-• Use roasted idiyappam rice flour or store-bought idiyappam flour for best results (like Nirapara or Eastern).
+• Use roasted idiyappam rice flour or store-bought idiyappam flour for best results .

 • Dough too hard?
 Add a little more hot water.